 What came first, the chicken or the egg?
 It is the same question here with observation and awareness.
 Teachers like Gurdjieff tell us we must be both awake and aware before observing “the real world.”
 However, others say enhancing your self-observation comes first; it makes us self-aware.
 Being self-aware is the goal.
 It is imperative because it’s when “the Observer” is present.

 “And in observing himself, a man notices that self-observation itself brings about certain changes in his inner processes.” ― George Ivanovich Gurdjieff (1)

-When we are aware or present, this allows the real you to show up.
+When we are aware or present, the real you can show up.
 It’s the person you are talking to inside your head.
 It’s the entity, your soul, or your spirit that is experiencing your life.
 How are we able to reach the Observer and keep it online?